 Disputing an Invoice

-Departments cannot alter or change vendor invoice data (except for taxes and tips).
-This includes disputed amounts on invoices.
-A revised invoice or credit memo is required from the vendor for billing corrections.
+With the exception of taxes and tips, departments cannot alter or change vendor invoice data, including disputed invoice amounts.
+A revised vendor invoice or credit memo is required for billing corrections.

-- The vendor may also be notified over the phone, which will stop the 30-day processing time.
-If communication is over the phone, you must document the date you spoke with the vendor, the telephone number, the person’s name, their title, and what was discussed or agreed to.
+• The vendor may also be notified over the phone, which will stop the 30-day processing time.
+If communication is over the phone, you must document the date you spoke with the vendor as well as the person's name, title, phone number, and what was discussed and/or agreed.

 If an Accounts Payable (AP) staff member originally sent the invoice to the department, all dispute correspondence must be sent to that person in order to attach it to the invoice.

-The dispute resolution must be provided to AP by the person who initiated the dispute.
+• The resolution must be provided to AP by whomever initiated the dispute.

 If the vendor was wrong:

-- The new invoice should indicate that it is a “Revised” invoice by the vendor or the department resubmitting the invoice.
-Be sure to date stamp or note the date the revised invoice was received.
+• The new invoice should indicate it is a “Revised” invoice by the vendor or department resubmitting the invoice.
+Be sure to date stamp or note the date it was received.

-- Email the original invoice number, dispute email chain, resolution email, revised (corrected) invoice and any other supporting documentation to AP at payables@txstate.edu.
+• Email the original invoice number, dispute email chain, resolution email, revised (corrected) invoice and any other supporting documentation to AP at payables@txstate.edu.
 If the invoice was sent from an AP staff member, the dispute and resolution information should be emailed to them.
-Either way, this communication should be promptly sent to AP once the dispute has been resolved so the payment process can be completed.
+This communication should be promptly sent to AP once the dispute has been resolved so the payment process can be completed.

 If the department is in error: